karen rosetzsky's been photographing young couples in bed around the world

-You know that feeling that comes every year with the beginning of with spring?
-Butterflies in your stomach, the promise of new, wonderful things, especially love?
-This autumn, photographer Karen Rosetzsky's first book will be your substitute for that spring feeling.
-Shot over the course of three years -- everywhere from Copenhagen to New Orleans to Cape Town -- Karen's images capture a cast of couples during their most intimate moments, as they dance, skinny dip, eat breakfast in bed and make out in cars.
+Shot over the course of three years - everywhere from Copenhagen to New Orleans to Cape Town - photographer Karen Rosetzsky's images capture a cast of couples during their most intimate moments, as they dance, skinny dip, eat breakfast in bed and make out in cars.

-Born in Denmark, Karen moved to Holland when she met her future husband at just 23-years-old.
-Ever since, she's made it her mission to document young love.
+Born in Denmark, Karen moved to Holland when she met her future husband at just 23 years old.
+Ever since, she's made it her mission to document love like her own - young love.
 We visited the photographer to talk about the single best feeling in the world: being in love.

 Why a book on love?

 I'd wanted to do a solo project for a very long time and what is more beautiful than the love between young people?
 I was inspired by my husband, Dennis van Leeuwen.
-We fell head over heels in love when I'd just turned 23 and I moved to Holland.
+We fell in love when I'd just turned 23 and I moved to Holland head over heals.
 I built up my photography career in Holland and it feels right to make a book about young people in love since that's what brought me here in the first place.